Azure/AKS-Landing-Zone-Accelerator/Scenarios/Testing-Scalability/README.md

    ...
    ```

-   You can also observe _Insights_ of your AKS cluster again to see how new pods immediatly experience high load after creation:
+   You can also observe _Insights_ of your AKS cluster again to see how new pods immediately experience high load after creation:

    ![](img/052_load-test-2_container-insights.png)